TonyXTYan/HeLab/README.md

 ~~Runner labels: `macos14-arm64`, `win10-intel64`.~~

-Na, aparenlty github action is free for public repos, and much easier to setup parallel jobs.
+Na, apparently github action is free for public repos, also much easier to setup and faster parallel jobs.